GiuseppeDiGuglielmo/catapult_venvs/2024.2/README.md

 Please check the documentation and list of dependencies that Catapult requires (`$MGC_HOME/shared/pdfdocs/catapult_relnotes.pdf`).

+A list of [known issues](#known-issues) due to missing dependencies and their solution is provided in this document.

 ## Linux distros

 These scripts have been tested with the following Linux distributions: